nirarmon/redis-nodejs/README.md

 ### Installation

-For events driven the keyspace event notification should be set as follow on Redis startup (or added to redis.config) please note: keyspace event notification has some overhead on Redis so it is disabled as default
+For events driven the *keyspace event notification* should be set as follow on Redis startup (or added to redis.config) please note: keyspace event notification has some overhead on Redis so it is disabled as default

     ./redis-server --notify-keyspace-events Ex
+or

+    redis-cli config set notify-keyspace-events Ex or

+Add line  **_notify-keyspace-events Ex in_** _redis.conf_
+Example:

+    docker run --name my-redis-container -v /data/myredis/redis.conf:/usr/local/etc/redis/redis.conf -d redis

-For this I assumed that Redis is already running (locally, Docker, remote) - please configure Redis host and port in the **local.json** file
+I assumed that Redis is already running (locally, Docker, remote) - please configure Redis host and port in the **local.json** file

     {
         "redis":{
 	        	 "host":"<Your Redis Host>",
         		 "port":<Your Redis Port>
         }
     }

 Set the configuration environment